By Harleen Kaur

-On August 15, my write up on the status of online legal courses in India was published by The Financial Express.
+On August 15, my write-up on the status of online legal courses in India was published by The Financial Express.

 Here are the excerpts:

-The HRD ministry had notified for the above change in its circular dated 29.12.2012.
+The HRD ministry had notified of the above change in its circular dated 29.12.2012.
 DEB was formed to conduct the process in the interim, while the draft Distance Education Council of India Act of 2014, which is supposed to be an independent organisation taking care of distance education in India, has not seen the light of day.
 DEB is still the authorising body for these courses.

-After its formation, DEB decided to change its methods of approval as compared to erstwhile DEC, and institutions were asked to get approvals not only for running distance education programmes, but also to get specific programmes approved by it.
+After its formation, DEB decided to change its methods of approval as compared to the erstwhile DEC, and institutions were asked to get approvals not only for running distance education programmes, but also to get specific programmes approved by it.

 In fact, in an undated document uploaded by DEB, it claims to have decided on 83 out of 205 pending applications with them.

-With UGC trying to weed out institutions that run the danger of becoming “degree mills”, there is also a question-mark regarding the process being followed to grant acceptance for new courses because of large pendency."
+With UGC trying to weed out institutions that run the danger of becoming “degree mills”, there is also a question mark regarding the process being followed to grant acceptance for new courses because of large pendency."

 You can read the whole article here: http://www.financialexpress.com/industry/jobs/is-ugc-recognition-mandatory-for-online-legal-courses/347586/